OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-06.md

 ## 1 Kings 6:33

-So also he made for the entrance of the nave four-sided doorposts of olive wood,
+Likewise, he crafted four-sided doorposts of olive wood for the entrance of the nave,

 ## 1 Kings 6:34